mjuu/1DV608_FileUpload/README.md

 8. User click on sign in and enter the member area.

 ###Alternative Scenarios
 5a.
 User enter empty username and a password.
-System respond with "Empty username" 5b.
+System respond with "Empty username".<br>
+5b.
 User enter username and empty password.
-System respond with "Empty password" 5c.
+System respond with "Empty password".<br>
+5c.
 User enter username and password but writes wrong password in password retype.
-System respond with "Password miss match".
+System respond with "Password miss match".<br>
 5d.
 User enter a taken username.
-System responds with "Username taken".
+System responds with "Username taken".<br>

 ##UC5 - Sign out
 ###Actors